 6. Seek Sunlight

-At some times of year, the main cause of depression is literally out of our hands.
-Prolonged absence of sunlight during the winter months causes seasonal affective disorder, which interferes with the processes in the brain responsible for producing serotonin, limiting melatonin and regulating the body’s circadian rhythms.
-Light therapy — using a special lamp that mimics the effects of sunlight — is one solution, but cognitive behavioral therapy or natural treatments can also alleviate the symptoms.
+At some times of the year, the main cause of depression is literally out of our hands.
+The prolonged absence of sunlight during the winter months causes seasonal affective disorder, which interferes with the processes in the brain responsible for producing serotonin, limiting melatonin, and regulating the body’s circadian rhythms.
+Light therapy — using a special lamp that mimics the effects of sunlight — is one solution, but cognitive-behavioral therapy or natural treatments can also alleviate the symptoms.

 Unleash the RESET Effect

 While currently not FDA-approved for the treatment of depression or anxiety, CBD can be integrated into all of the above activities as part of a balanced wellness regime.
-Made with THC-free, pure nano-liposomal CBD, RESET Balance is THC-free, pharmaceutical-grade, pure nano-liposomal CBD, the perfect addition to your wellness routine.
-Nanoliposomes facilitate optimal absorption, which can be up to 80% more than traditional consumption.
+Made with plant-based ingredients THC-free CBD, RESET Balance is THC-free, pharmaceutical-grade, water-based CBD, the perfect addition to your wellness routine.
+Our water-based CBD delivery system facilitates optimal absorption, which can be up to 80% more than the traditional consumption of CBD oils.

 The cyclical nature of depression and poor mental health can be interrupted — perhaps even erased — with a robust wellness regime incorporating some or all of the above methods.
 Because each takes its inspiration from a fortified immune system and more balanced neural activity in the brain, CBD is the ideal complement, since these are the areas where cannabidiol delivers its greatest benefits.